 5. What are your songs about?
 (What specific themes do they cover?)

 The second chapter "Drag", is about the willingness to step through the door, when this girl steps through the door she becomes that depth and views these different powers happen.
-As she goes through the story the next third chapter "Thankful", produced and co-written by Lee Miles crosses over into this dark world with these dark forces and they need to be balanced.
+As she goes through the story the next third chapter "Thankful", produced and co-written by Lee Miles crosses over into this world with these forces and they need to be balanced.
 The other level is a story of love and the lyrics are about not feeling clean or holy in a sense of matter where love is not being strong between two people.
 The lyrics in "Drag", deal with feelings and ideas of someone being dragged down.
 So the music's objective is being on all of these levels and emotions, a lot of people go to music to experience happiness and joy, but a lot of people look for answers from another aspect.
-So we're playing by informing people on who you're meant to be by walking into the light and dark sides of the world walking in-between the two.
+So we're playing by informing people on who you're meant to be by walking into these sides of the world walking in-between the two.

 6. Do you write your own songs?
 (Discuss the songwriting process in detail.)